MathieuGr02/mathieugr.github.io/_Computational-Biology/02-sampling-bayes-theorem.md

 sns.set_theme()
 ```

- Imagine we have a boxwith a total of $T$ balls in it, where among these, we have a total of $r$ red balls.
+ Imagine we have a box with a total of $T$ balls in it, where among these, we have a total of $r$ red balls.
 If we now take out $n$ balls, how many of these are red?
-We can imagine this as that each ball has a number from 1 to $T$ and we take out a ball one by one.
+We can imagine this as that each ball has a number from $1$ to $T$ and we take out a ball one by one.
 Then for the first ball, we have a total of $T$ possible balls from which we can pick, the second time we only have $T - 1$ balls left etc. With this we get:

 $$
 T \cdot (T - 1) \cdot (T - 2) \cdot ... \cdot 2 \cdot 1 = T!